 One great event is Culture Night in mid-October.
 That Friday, hundreds of cultural attractions are open late into the night with extended hours.
 Participants can buy a ticket that gets them into all of these attractions for the weekend.

 Tivoli Gardens is also a highlight for the Fall.
 The charming amusement park is reopened with a spooky Halloween theme, festive decorations and a haunted house.
-It’s a great family trip and the crowds and lines are much lower than peak season.
+Halloween at Tivoli is a great family attraction and the crowds and lines are much lower than peak season.

 Christmas Winter in Copenhagen

 We all know there’s really only ONE season of winter, but it’s easy to divide Copenhagen winter into two distinct seasons.
 The first, and probably the best time to visit Copenhagen is “Christmas Winter.”
 This is the holiday season that starts in early November and features the beginning of cold weather, Christmas markets and gløgg.

 The crowd sizes in Christmas winter shrink a bit.
 There are visitors who come to Copenhagen just for the Christmas markets, but it’s nothing like the summer season.
 Many travelers are visiting from elsewhere in Scandinavia or from other places in Europe.
 It’s still a great idea to book a Copenhagen city break and enjoy the Christmas winter.

 The weather during Christmas winter is, of course, cold.
 Copenhagen can be very windy, which makes the cold days feel even colder.
 Still, temperatures range from 1-5°C or 35-40°F and with a winter jacket and gloves, you can enjoy the city.